-Just taking in a supplement containing a large load of potassium does correct some aspects of cardiovascular disease, but there are other factors to also consider.
-By getting potassium from several food groups rather than from a pill of potassium salt, those other factors are dealt with.
-In upcoming posts we will discuss functional food considerations of high potassium foods, and what else each of the high potassium food groups can provide beyond the favorable effect of potassium.
+Just taking a supplement containing a large load of potassium does correct some aspects of cardiovascular disease.
+But there are other factors to also consider.
+By getting potassium from several food groups rather than from a pill of potassium salt, you take care of those other factors.
+In upcoming posts we will discuss the functional food considerations of high potassium foods.
+And we will consider what else each of the high potassium food groups can provide beyond the favorable effect of potassium.

 The “Links to Food Potassium Tables” on the tab at the top of the page has links to all the tables of nutrient and potassium values on this site.